angular/angular/docs/TOOLS.md

 ### Using debug tools

 In the browser open the developer console (Ctrl + Shift + j in Chrome).
-The top level object is called `ng` and contains more specific tools inside it.
+The top-level object is called `ng` and contains more specific tools inside it.

 Example: